Breadcrumb

 If you have been diagnosed with cancer, be sure to follow your doctor's instructions about calling when you have problems, new symptoms, or symptoms that get worse.

-Examinations and Tests
+Exams and Tests

-To check for melanoma and whether or not it has spread, your doctor may:
+To check for melanoma, your doctor may:

 - Do a skin biopsy.
 Your doctor will take a sample of your skin and have it tested for melanoma.